Deepk92/NextHike_Project_07/README.md

 The logistic regression model effectively classified disaster tweets with high precision, demonstrating the importance of feature engineering and model tuning in NLP tasks.

+Conclusion :

+This project underscores the potential of machine learning in disaster response scenarios, highlighting how NLP can be leveraged to quickly classify critical information from social media.